spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 18. Select the desired Kubernetes distribution and version.
 Click on the **</\>** button to reveal the YAML editor.

-19. If you use a commercial OS, such as RHEL, you must activate the subscription.
+19. If you use a commercial OS such as RHEL, you may have to activate the subscription.
 You can use the `preKubeadmCommands` section of the Kubernetes layer to issue commands before Kubernetes is started.
 In this example, the [RHEL Subscription Manager CLI](https://access.redhat.com/solutions/253273) is used to register the compute instance.
 Other OS may have different activation methods.
 Review the respective OS's documentation to learn more about activation methods.

   <br />